 - Serve the chops on a bed of caramelized onions, making sure to remove the older thyme sprigs before serving.

-Should you have any questions regarding this recipe for Boneless French Onion Pork Chops, or anything else you see on my site, please don't hesitate to contact me directly, or leave me a comment in the comment section below.
-It is always my distinct pleasure to get back to you with a reply just as soon as I possibly can!
+Should you have any questions or comments regarding anything you've seen here on my blog, please don't hesitate to reach out to me.
+It is always my distinct pleasure to respond to you just as soon as I possibly can.

-Until we eat again, I hope you have a delicious day!
+Until we eat again, I hope you have a delicious day!!